vercel/next.js/docs/guides/building-forms.md

 ![forms with nextjs](/docs/guides/images/forms-with-nextjs.jpg)

-## PART 4: Form Submission without JavaScript
+## Part 4: Form Submission without JavaScript

 JavaScript brings interactivity to our web applications, but sometimes you need to control the JavaScript size from being too big.